What Is Concrete Resurfacing? The Complete Guide

 2. Surface Preparation

 All debris, oil, coatings, and contaminants are removed.
-Cracks and minor surface damage are repaired to ensure a stable base.
+Minor surface damage is repaired to ensure a stable base.
 If dealing with extensive damage, a skilled surfacing professional is your greatest asset.
 They can plan and action the restoration work needed to ensure a lasting end result.

 3. Waterproofing and Priming (if required)